-In this paper, we report results from a lab experiment showing that individuals select information structures in order to protect their belief that they have high ability.
-We provide evidence for two mechanisms of ego protection.
 First, individuals choose information structures, in which negative feedback is less salient.
-Whereas the salience of feedback should not matter for a pure Bayesian updater, our results suggest that individuals choose less salient negative feedback because it facilitates misinterpreting negative feedback in a self-serving way.
-Second, when feedback is ego-relevant, individuals prefer less informative feedback structures in general.
-This is to avoid the risk of having to adjust their beliefs downwards.
+Whereas the salience of feedback should not matter for a pure Bayesian updater, our results suggest that individuals choose less salient negative feedback because it facilitates misinterpreting negative feedback in an ego-preserving way.
+Second, when feedback is ego-relevant, individuals prefer feedback structures that are in general less informative.
+The latter result suggests that individuals avoid information to not run the risk of having to adjust their beliefs downwards.

 In the experiment, subjects are asked to form beliefs about the probability of being in the top half of the distribution of subjects.
-The distribution is either based on (1) performance in an IQ test, or (2) a randomly drawn number.
+The distribution is either based on (1) performance in an IQ test (treatment), or (2) a randomly drawn number (control).
 This creates exogenous variation in a between-subject design in whether the rank in the distribution is ego-relevant or not.
 First, we elicit participants' prior beliefs about whether they are in the top half of the distribution.
-We then give subjects three consecutive (noisy) signals informing them whether they are in the top
+We then give subjects three consecutive signals that give noisy information about whether they are in the top half of the distribution.
+After each signal, we elicit the corresponding posterior belief in an incentive compatible way.